gilmore-lab/gilmore-lab.github.io-src/content/pages/lab-meetings.md

 	- Agenda
 		- Welcome New Lab Members: Alyssa and Hifzah

 		- Did everyone get their background clearances completed?
 These are required to participate in data collection.
-If not, please see Elaine Prestia in room 140 Moore Building to see what you still need.
+If not, please see Elaine Prestia (140 Moore) to see what you still need.

-		- Required Training: Complete by XX/XX/2016
+		- Required Training: Complete by 9/15/2016
 			- [Clery Act Training](http://lrn.psu.edu/)
 				- Daved, Michael O., Sam, Shivani, Michael D., Michelle, Alyssa, Hifzah
 			- [Building a Safe Penn State: Reporting Child Abuse](http://lrn.psu.edu/)